Here are the differences between hard link and soft link in Linux. Below, you will find examples of how to create them.

 For instance, a program needs a file named foo, but foo has frequent version changes.
 If we do not make it shared, it is hard to track down which version of the file is being used.
 In this scenario soft link I’d helpful.

-How to create Soft (Symbolic) link
+Code to create soft link

 ln -s source_file symbolic_link